Helping Lost Cats Find Their Way Home

 Cat Mapping: Assist owners by guiding them to the cat's last known location.

-Rethink Free-Roaming: Suggest indoor living for the cat's safety and to protect small mammal and birds.
+Rethink Free-Roaming: Suggest indoor living for the cat's safety and to protect small mammals and birds.

 Sterilized Community Cat: Help caretakers by offering food and shelter.